-How long will I lose my license for refusing a chemical test in a DUI case in Pennsylvania?
+How long will I lose my license for refusing a test in a Pennsylvania DUI case?

 A person that refuses a chemical test in a Pennsylvania DUI case will normally face two license suspensions.
 The first is a civil suspension based upon a violation of Pennsylvania’s Implied Consent law.
 A person that drives in Pennsylvania is deemed to have consented to a test of breath or blood if an officer has reasonable grounds to believe that the person is driving under the influence.
 A refusal will result in either a 12 or 18 month license suspension.
 An 18 month suspension is imposed if: